‘This Is Us’ Spoilers: Jack’s Death Gets More Obvious As Season Finale Nears

 Jack: How can I be sad when I have a kid like you?

-The scene with Jessie (Denis O’Hare) calling William a “soft armrest for weary souls” and the postman taking William’s death pretty hard is one of the reasons why viewers spent a whole lot of tissue wiping their eyes.
-Spending an hour with This Is Us will make you sob your heart out every Tuesday, and this time is no different.
+The scene with Jessie (Denis O’Hare) calling William a “soft armrest for weary souls” and the postman taking William’s death pretty hard are one of the reasons why viewers spent a whole lot of tissue wiping their eyes.
+Spending an hour with This Is Us will make you sob your heart out every Tuesday and this time is no different.

 He could never forget the daughter he never had. #ThisIsUs pic.twitter.com/7rnCBfXEy7